Meet the Team

-My name is Gia Falbo (she/they), a non-diet registered dietitian specializing in the eating disorder and disordered eating spaces.
-I follow a trauma-informed approach, and use a counseling style that is empathetic, encouraging, and humorous.
-I am extremely passionate about helping folks heal their relationships with food, body, and mind as I have also experienced finding my own food and body freedom.
-I particularly enjoy working with the LGBTQIA+ and neurodivergent communities.
+Gia is extremely passionate about helping folks heal their relationships with food, body, and mind as they have also experienced finding their own food and body freedom.
+Gia particularly enjoys working with the LGBTQIA+ and neurodivergent communities.

-My hope as a dietitian is to help others live free of food and body image concerns so that they may apply their newfound energy towards positive, meaningful areas of life.
-I strongly follow a weight-neutral approach and utilize the philosophies of Intuitive Eating, Health at Every Size, and Body Trust to help facilitate change that is uniquely right for each person.
-Together we will work on breaking free from diet culture and its harmful anti-fat beliefs, allowing you to discover body attunement, understand your body's natural cues and signals, and rebuild trust in yourself and your body.
+Gia’s hope as a dietitian is to help others live free of food and body image concerns so that they may apply their newfound energy towards positive, meaningful areas of life.
+Strongly following a weight-neutral approach, Gia utilizes the philosophies of Intuitive Eating, Health at Every Size, and Body Trust to help facilitate change that is uniquely right for each person.
+Gia strives to help their clients break free from diet culture and its harmful anti-fat beliefs, allowing them to discover body attunement, understand their body's natural cues and signals, and rebuild trust within themself and their body.

 Areas of Expertise: